 ✓ Best area to stay in Osaka for a quiet & budget-friendly central accommodations

-Located between Shinsaibashi and Kita with Hommachi-dori as its spine, the narrow neighbourhood of Honmachi is a surprisingly chill place to stay considering what lies to both the north and south.
+The Honmachi neighbourhood is wedged between Shinsaibashi and Kita.
+With Hommachi-dori as its spine, Honmachi is a surprisingly chill place to stay.
+It’s much quieter than the areas to both its north and south.

-Although it’s jammed firmly into the central Osaka, Honmachi feels worlds away from the never-ending buzz of its neighbouring area.
-In fact, other than sleep and eat, there isn’t really much to do here!
+Although it’s firmly in central Osaka, Honmachi feels worlds away from the never-ending buzz.
+In fact, other than sleep and eat, there isn’t much to do here!

-For some travellers, this can, of course, be a good thing.
-In choosing to stay in Honmachi, you’re still central and close to major subway lines with a fraction of the crowds.
-And even if the accommodation selection is a little tighter than in nearby Namba, what you’ll snag here provides excellent value.
+For some travellers, this is, of course, a good thing.
+In choosing to stay in Honmachi, you’re still central.
+It’s close to major subway lines and has a fraction of the crowds.
+To be sure, the accommodation selection is tighter than in nearby Namba.
+But what you’ll snag in Honmachi often provides excellent value.

-Overall, Honmachi is an excellent choice for where to stay in Osaka for travellers looking for a quieter alternative to Namba or Umeda and want a better bang for their buck.
-With Osaka Castle Park only about 20 minutes away by foot, it’s also a fantastic option in cherry blossom season.
+Honmachi is an excellent area for travellers looking for a quieter alternative to Namba or Umeda.
+You’ll also get a better bang for your buck here.
+With Osaka Castle Park only about 20 minutes away by foot, Honmachi is also a fantastic option in cherry blossom season.

 Recommended hotels in Honmachi